Call 24/7: +1 (800) 972-3282

 Select and then use the X button to shut down intensive processes and reduce the load on your CPU.

-6. Close some browser tabs & programs
+6. Close some browser tabs and programs

 The same happens when you use a lot of software at once.
 Your computer’s processors will work harder, and so will your fan to keep everything at the normal temperature.

-7. Keep your Mac up to date
+7. Keep your MacBook up to date

-Ensure you’re installing the latest software and firmware updates whenever available, as these can help with cooling performance.
+Ensure you install the latest software and firmware updates whenever possible, as these can help with cooling performance.
+Check the box to set an automatic update of macOS.

 Source: Apple support